-Please arrange direct transportation from the airport to your quarantine location.
+After you complete your three-day quarantine period at a federal government-authorized hotel, please arrange direct transportation to your final quarantine location.
 The following are transportation options to consider:

-Important: Do not use public transportation (e.g. Canada Line trains) to leave the airport.
+Important: Do not use public transportation.
 Avoid contact with the general public.
-When using public transportation after your quarantine period, you are strongly recommended to wear a mask or face covering.
+When using public transportation after your quarantine period, you must wear a mask or face covering.

 Send your travel/quarantine plan to VCC

 - Your full name, student number, and program of study